 Sheep Laurel (Kalmia angustifolia)

-Kalmia is a bushy plan with flexible stems and small oval shaped leaves that are often grouped in threes.
+Kalmia is a bushy plant with flexible stems and small oval-shaped leaves that are often grouped in threes.
 You can observe small bright pink flowers blooming on sheep laurel from June to early Autumn.

 Warning: Sheep laurel is considered toxic in high doses.
 It has been reported that the effects range from drunkenness to hallucinations.